iqramahamed24/Clothing-app/README.md

 - Shopping Cart: When the user deccides to view the product it gives them an option to add to cart and choose a size and quantity.
 - Cart: This lets the user add or remove items, or go back to catalogue if they wish to.
 - Contact: This page offers more details about the app,shipping information and contact details.
+- User Authentification
+   - Log in : Users can log in with thier email and password,on successfull log in they are redirected to the catalogue.
+    - Sign Up : New users can sign up with their name, email and password ,on successfull sign up they are redirected to the catalogue.

  # Backend
 - Clothing Catalog Managment: CRUD operations for managing the clothing item.
 - Shopping Cart: Ability to add, update and remove items from the shopping cart.
+- User Mnagaement: Handles user managament registration and log in functionalities with error handling
 - CORS Support: Configured to allow cross-origin requests for frontend intergration.
 - Error Handling: Utilizes FASTAPI's HTTPException for error responses.